ollylomax/Racing-Turtles---Interactive-Frontend-Development-Milestone-Project/README.md

 ![Responsive Visuals](docs/readmeimages/responsive.png)
 # Racing Turtles Website
 I made this website using my knowledge of HTML5, CSS3, JavaScript, jQuery and Bootstrap frameworks as well as UX Design which I have learned from Code Institute during my Diploma in Full Stack Software Development.
 I made this interactive game with the intention of completing my Interactive Frontend Development Milestone Project.
-From scope to testing has taken me just under 10 days.

 View the live project [here](https://ollylomax.github.io/Racing-Turtles---Interactive-Frontend-Development-Milestone-Project/index.html).

 ### Goals
-  - To show what I have learned so far with HTML5, CSS, Bootstrap, jQuery and Javascript.
+  - To show what I have learned so far with HTML5, CSS3, JavaScript and Bootstrap and jQuery frameworks.
   - To provide a fun and interactive game to play that users will enjoy.
   - To show clear win and lose scenarios.
-  - To make a game that users will want to play multiple times.
+  - To make a game with replayability that users will want to play multiple times.
   - To make a game that users will want to return to the website in order to play again.

 ## UX STRATEGY